-Program Name: Bachelor of Science in Computer Science Credential: Bachelor of Science Degree Program Duration: 4 Years (8 Semesters) Credit Hours: 124 Credit Hours Start Dates: Fall, Spring, and Summer
+Program Name: Bachelor of Science in Computer Science

+Duration: 4 Years (8 Semesters) Credit Hours: 124 Credit Hours Start Dates: Fall, Spring, and Summer

 There is very little in our modern world not touched by the fields of computer science and computing mathematics.
 From smart phones to social media, healthcare to hospitality, the fingerprint of computer scientists and engineers is everywhere and the need for competent, ambitious innovators in this field is growing rapidly.